 Each of the three parties - agents, resources, and matchmakers - are independent and individually responsible for enforcing their owner's policies.
 The agent enforces the submitting user's policies on what resources are trusted and suitable for running jobs.
-For example, a user may wish to use machines running the Linux operating system, preferring the use of faster CPUs.
 The resource enforces the machine owner's policies on what users are to be trusted and serviced.
-For example, a machine owner might be willing to serve any user, but give preference to members of the Computer Science department, while rejecting a user known to be untrustworthy.
-The matchmaker is responsible for enforcing communal policies.
-For example, a matchmaker might allow any user to access a pool, but limit non-members of the Computer Science department to consuming ten machines at a time.
+The matchmaker is responsible for enforcing community policies such as admission control.
+It may choose to admit or reject participants entirely based upon their names or addresses and may also set global limits such as the fraction of the pool allocable to any one agent.
 Each participant is autonomous, but the community as a single entity is defined by the common selection of a matchmaker.